varnishcache/varnish-cache/doc/sphinx/phk/quic.rst

 packet is encrypted.

-Authorities are not going to like that, and I can easily see more autoritarian countries outright ban QUIC, and to make that ban stick, they may even transition from "allowed if not banned" to "banned if not allowed" firewalling.
+Authorities are not going to like that, and I can easily see more authoritarian countries outright ban QUIC, and to make that ban stick, they may even transition from "allowed if not banned" to "banned if not allowed" firewalling.